 Here is the same chair 4 different ways:

-These fabrics you see aren't even attached to the seat cushion.
-They are temporary and can be changed out in 2 minutes flat.
-For this chair above, I have a thin fabric that is permanently attached around the cushion and seat base (like seat covers should be).
+On this particular example, there is a thin fabric that is permanently attached around the cushion and seat base (like seat covers should be).
 Having a permanent cushion cover provides a smooth surface and nice clean edges to work with once your are ready to place your "temporary" fabric over it.
 For this chair you see, the screws from the chair bottom have already been removed.
 And I'll admit....they've never been replaced!
 I figure I can get by with this since the chair is mainly for looks!

-Next, I choose my fabric and cut a piece large enough to be able to cover the seat, wrap around its edges, and tuck underneath.
+2. Next, I choose my fabric and cut a piece large enough to be able to cover the seat, wrap around its edges, and tuck underneath.
 As I wrap the fabric around, tucking it tightly under the edge of the seat, I gently push the seat into the seat frame so the fabric doesn't keep loosening or popping out as i move around the seat.
-In the photo below I actually taped the upholstery to the seat bottom to secure it better.
-There was too much material to neatly and easily tuck under all the edges.
-Taping made this task easier.